Learn more about facelift surgery Click here to learn about local facelift surgeons

 Thermage cost ranges between $1,000 and $5,000 per treatment.

-If the out-of-pocket cost is too much for you, ask your surgeon about payment plan options.
-Cost is also increased if other procedures are done in conjunction, or following Thermage.
+If the out-of-pocket cost is prohibitive, ask your surgeon about payment plans.
+Cost is also increased if other procedures are done in conjunction with or following Thermage.

 For example, some women may opt for skin tightening with Thermage following liposuction to firm and tighten their abdomen.
-For financing options and tips, read our article on patient financing.
+Thermage is often paired with Fraxel, a laser treatment that resurfaces your skin’s outer layers.
+(Thermage targets the deeper layers.)

 Suggested Reading: